 - Ensures the highest standards of health, safety for the products we trade and;

 - Improves working conditions for workers at the international level.

 Our priorities: ranging from monitoring to strategic advocacy

 International trade flows have accelerated, and the EU presented ambitious plans to sign agreements with major manufacturer’s nations.
-The European Commission’s strategy known as “Trade for All” has set clear political objectives for developing fair and deeper trade relations.
-It includes negotiating the Transatlantic Trade and Investment Partnership (TTIP) with the United States as well as other free trade agreements with manufacturing countries such as Korea, Japan, Australia and China.
+The European Commission’s strategy known as “Trade for All” has set clear political objectives for developing fair and deeper trade relations, built on the three key principles of effectiveness, transparency and values.
 This dynamic agenda is triggering important debates for the entire industrial base in Europe.

 In this context, European Aluminium works to: